 - Protect your legal interests while your Permitted Paid Engagement visa application is pending with the Home Office and keep you informed of any progress

 - Carry out any following up work that is required to ensure that a decision is reached on your Permitted Paid Engagement visa application

 - Advise you on the implications of the Home Office decision on your Permitted Paid Engagement visa application

 Please call us on 0808 168 5550 for your free initial consultation.
 Alternatively, email our Immigration team on email@example.com and we will get back to you as soon as possible.

 Our Immigration Solicitors can provide advice across the country and are happy to meet at a time and location that suits you.
-We also have a network of offices in London, Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, Luton, Manchester, Milton Keynes, Newcastle Gateshead, Northampton, Nottingham, Oxford, Reading, Sheffield and Worcester.
+We also have a network of offices in Birmingham, Bedford, Derby, Leeds, Leicester, London Temple, Manchester, Middlesbrough, Northampton, Nottingham and Sheffield.